jelmer/dirty-tracker-rs/README.md

 # Opportunistic dirty file tracker

 This library provides a simple way to track dirty files in a directory.
-It uses the `notify` crate to watch for file system events and keep track of the files that have been modified.
+It uses the `notify` create to watch for file system events and keep track of the files that have been modified.

 If the underlying file system does not support watching for file system events,